 Please follow this to get your pet home

-If you do this, you may not have to hire Dog Haus.
+If you do this, you may not have to hire Dog Haus, you may be reunited by these instructions.
 PLEASE do not take advice from the social justice warriors or crazy animal people calling you.
 Some are correct, but most have some very bad advice that will get your pet killed.
 Tell me- would you take advice from Jim Bob who tells you what to do about your missing kid?
 No, you take the advice of police or FBI.
 Do the right thing, your pet is counting on you.

 These instructions may change as lost pet behavior can evolve and humans do more and more reckless things.
 This is lengthy but it contains everything you need to know and do.